 A Website is a related collection of files belonging to an individual or organisation.
 It is the address location of a server on the Internet.

 Wired Equivalent Privacy (WEP) is a security protocol used in Wi-Fi networks.
-It is designed to provide a wireless LAN with a similar level of security to that of a regular wired LAN.
+It is designed to provide a wireless local area network (LAN) with a similar level of security to that of a regular wired LAN.
 Users can generally enter a WEP network password to access the WEP-secured network.

 Wi-Fi is the common term for high-frequency wireless local area network (LAN) technology.
 It allows computers and other devices to communicate over a wireless signal.